-There are quite a few varieties of Driving Under the Influence (DUI) laws and charges in Florida.
+There are quite a few varieties of Driving Under the Influence (DUI) laws and charges in St. Petersburg and the rest of Florida.

 In between these two extremes, there is a wide variety of reasons that a driver may receive a DUI while operating a vehicle.

-This content is designed to prepare drivers who have never received a DUI in Florida for the possibility that they are stopped by a law enforcement officer after having a few drinks and getting behind the wheel.
+This content is designed to prepare Florida drivers who have never received a for the possibility that they are stopped by a law enforcement officer after having a few drinks and getting behind the wheel.

 Breakdown of Florida DUI Statutes

-A DUI offense is proven by the LEO’s observation of impairment, or by the driver’s unlawful blood alcohol or breath alcohol level of .08 or higher.
+A DUI offense is proven by the LEO’s observation of impairment, or by the DUI offender’s unlawful blood alcohol or breath alcohol level of .08 or higher.
 Regardless of how the DUI is proven, the convictions are the same.

 Community Service & Probation